 Located on the beautiful coast of Donegal in the North West of Ireland, the Resort comprises some 188 acres of land with extensive sea frontage and golden gently sloping sandy beaches.
 Despite its seemingly remote location, Donegal Boardwalk Resort is easily accessible within a 1-hour drive from Derry and just over a 2-hour drive from Belfast.
 Dublin can be reached in about a three-and-a-half hour drive time.
 Donegal is now well recognised as a destination for a range of activities including golf (three championship links courses in relative close proximity), equestrian, hiking, angling and watersports.

 The beaches close to the Resort are perfect for a stroll but please be aware that some areas of the sand can be soft when the tide goes out and care should be taken at all times.

 Hooked at Donegal Boardwalk

-Under new ownership, Hooked at Donegal Boardwalk offers both a bar and restaurant.
+Under new management, Hooked at Donegal Boardwalk offers both a bar and restaurant.
 For bookings and enquiries call 087 3313324 (+353 87 3313324).
 Please note Hooked will be closed Christmas Eve, Christmas Day and St Stephens Day and closes seasonally for the month of January.

 LOCAL ACTIVITIES AND FACILITIES